This Website is still under construction. Some features do not work fully yet. We hope to be done by November 2023

 6. After your dough is kneaded, then place the dough in a greased bowl under a light (I place it under my microwave light), and cover it with a dish towel.
 Let it sit and raise for 20-30 minutes, or until it has doubled in size.

-8. Grease a cookie sheet and roll your rolls.
+7. Grease a cookie sheet and roll your rolls.
 I get a ball of dough that is approximately 2-3 inches in diameter.
-See my video for how to roll them.

 Troubleshooting and Tips